Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 ![Request Token Queue - Online Diagram](./request-driven_token-queue_online.png)

-This architecture works by storing requests in a queue, and then sending them to the API.
+This architecture works by storing requests in a queue contained in the mobile app, and then sending them to the API.
 If the app loses connectivity, these requests are simply kept in the queue until the app comes back online - at which point they are sent off.

 You might be wondering at this point "How do you store an HTTP request in a queue?"
 This is a good question, because you can only store _objects_ in a queue.
 But HTTP requests are not objects, they are _processes_.
 We can solve this problem by creating an object that represents an HTTP request.
 Let's call this object a **request token**.